Meet Our Trustees

 Audit and Risk Management (Chair: Simon Venables)

-Ethical Review (Chair: Prof. Richard A. Griffiths)
+Ethical Review (Chair: Angie Robinson)

 Remuneration (Chair: Penny Coates)

-Strategic Development Committee (Interim Chair: Penny Coates)
+Strategic Development Committee (Chair: Penny Coates)

 Company Secretary (Nick Clarke: Aaron & Partners LLP)